aptos-labs/developer-docs/docs/standards/index.md

 The [Coin module](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/coin.move) is a lightweight standard meant for simple, typesafe, and fungible assets.
 The coin standard is separated out into its own Move module to ensure that:

 - Applications and users can create and use simple tokens, with high performance and low gas overhead.
-- The Coin standard is part of the Aptos core framework so it can be used for currencies, including the gas currency.
+- The Coin standard is part of the Aptos core framework, so it can be used for currencies, including the gas currency.